Hi, call me Alan.

 Alliance Management in the Face of Public Opinion: Experimental Evidence from the United States, Japan, and South Korea

-Measuring Uncertainty in the International System (with Maryum Alam and Professor Braumoeller)
+Measuring Uncertainty in the International System (with Maryum Alam and Bear Braumoeller)

 I have been the instructor of record for two different courses at Ohio State: an introductory course on international politics (Global Politics) and an advanced course on the causes of war (International Security and the Causes of War).
 In the future, I would like to teach new courses on public opinion and the design of survey experiments; international orders; as well as formal and computational modeling.